 Coming to Bristol as a new fresher?
 Are you a bell ringer already?
 Have you never

 rung a bell in your life?
-Do you like meeting new people and drinking on a school night?
+Do you like meeting new people and drinking on a work night?

 How do I join?

-- Coming along to Fresher's Fair (26/09/2013 at stand M57 in the Millenium Square Marquee) is a great start!
-Come meet some of us and see our amazing stand!
+- Come along to Fresher's Fair (26/09/2014 in the Millenium Square Marquee) is a great start!
+Come and meet us and see our amazing stand!

-- Coming to any of our practices.
-The first practice will be at Kingsdown St Matthews, 7:30-9pm on Tuesday 30th September (see the calendar for dates)
+- You're welcome to come to any of our practices. (see the calendar for dates)

 - Email our master Alex Tatlow for further details

-UBSCR was established in 1943.
-More information is available here.
+More information about the society is available here.

-Also, if any mistakes (The Webmaster can't spell, so be wary!) are found on this website, or you have any suggestions relating to content or features the Webmaster would love to hear about them.
+If any mistakes (the Webmaster can't spell, so be wary!) are found on this website, or you have any suggestions relating to content or features the Webmaster would love to hear about them.